 You're already using AI to write Flutter code.
 Now make it write code you trust.
-A structured workflow from spec to PR — where problems are caught in the spec, not in the PR review.
+ACT is a structured workflow from spec to PR — where problems are caught early, not in the code review.

 AI coding tools are fast.
 But fast at what, exactly?

-AI agents are great at working fast, following patterns, and writing lots of code — when you give them the right structure.
-But they can go off-track when they infer missing requirements, make product decisions, or guess at your conventions.
+AI agents are great at following patterns and writing lots of code — when you give them the right structure.
+Without it, they infer missing requirements, make product decisions, and guess at your conventions, often going off-track.
 AI is a multiplier — of whatever process you give it.
 The speed is real.
 The confidence isn't.

 "I spend more time reviewing AI code than writing it myself."